microsoft/BotFramework-WebChat/HOOKS.md

 }) => React.Element
 ```

-This function is for rendering activity into React element.
+This function is for rendering an activity inside a React element.
 The caller will need to pass `activity`, `timestampClassName`, and a render function for attachment.
 This function is a composition of `activityRendererMiddleware`, which is passed as a prop.

 ## `useRenderAttachment`